llpeterson/direct/wireless.md

 Note that if a collision does occur, it will render the entire packet useless.
 For this reason, 802.11 adds an optional mechanism called RTS-CTS (Ready to Send-Clear to Send).
-This goes some way toward addressing the hidden terminal problem.
+This goes some way toward addressing the hidden node problem.
 The sender sends an RTS—a short packet—to the intended receiver, and if that packet is received successfully the receiver responds with another short packet, the CTS.
-Even though the RTS may not have been heard by a hidden terminal, the CTS probably will be.
+Even though the RTS may not have been heard by a hidden node, the CTS probably will be.
 This effectively tells the nodes within range of the receiver that they should not send anything for a while—the amount of time of the intended transmission is included in the RTS and CTS